GfSE/SAF-EA-Profile/CheatSheets/Physical-Context-Exchange-Viewpoint.md

 * [SAF_PhysicalSystem](https://github.com/GfSE/SAF-Specification/blob/TdSE2023/stereotypes.md#SAF_PhysicalSystem)

 ## General Recommendations and Pitfalls
+* Complex interfaces have various aspects to address in an exchange diagram.
+SAF propagates a separate interface aspect handling which are coupled with the InterfaceLayerRelationship stereotyped relationship.
+This is to avoid excessive port nesting for more complex interfaces (Tower of Hanoi / Towers of Bramha syndrome).
 * Create the interfaces of the Physical System as they are existing in real-world (as-build) - as-planned is scope of the Functional Domain.
 * In Physical Domain all proxyPorts have to be classified by an SAF_PhysicalInterfaceDefinition.